What Does It Mean To Nationalize Foreign Property

 • The Oil Crisis of the 1970s: The oil crisis led to increased nationalization of oil companies in several oil-producing nations in the Middle East and Latin America.

 • Recent Trends: While large-scale nationalizations are less common today, they still occur.
-For example, in the 21st century, some countries have nationalized energy companies or other strategic assets in response to economic crises or changing political priorities.
+As an example, in the 21st century, some countries have nationalized energy companies or other strategic assets in response to economic crises or changing political priorities.

 Motivations Behind Nationalization: Why Do Countries Do It?